abid-al-morshed/Water-Property-Calculator/README.md

 # Water-Property-Calculator
 The app is based on <i>Cengel and Cimbala, Fluid Mechanics: Fundamentals and Applications, Ed.
 3, McGraw-Hill, 2014</i>.
+(Windows might consider it as virus which is a common issue with this type of file, but I assure you it is not a virus)
 ## How to use:
 1. Download the exe file
 2. Double click to launch